 Top-Rated Accounting Software:

-2. Send the HMRC all the requested information
+4. Send the HMRC all the requested information

 The HMRC have already sent you a list of everything they need from you in their notification letter.
-Once you’re satisfied that all your accounts are up to date, the next important thing is to send this over before the deadline.
+Once you’re satisfied that all your accounts are up-to-date, the next important thing is to send this over before the deadline.

 The HMRC will take care of the rest from there.